HarlicWork/etiqa-assessment/README.md

 ```

 The app is running with basic CRUD.
-However, im stuck in Edit user function due to Angular complex state.
+However, im stuck in Edit user function due to Angular complex conditional state concept (React is easier to understand...lol).

 Enjoy!